Madeleine Peyroux: Discovery and breakthrough

 Craig Street, and recorded with Christopher Bruce, Charley Drayton, Meshell Ndegeocello, Marc Ribot, Jenny Scheinman, and Allen Toussaint.

+In her guitar playing, Peyroux eschews the use of a plectrum or fingerpicks, and uses effects sparingly.

+Later career

+In 2004, the release of Peyroux's planned second album was delayed because of problems with her vocal cords.
+These were attributed to over-use of her voice as a result of intensive touring.
+After discovering a cyst on her vocal cords, she needed surgery, and attempted to recover by re-training her voice.
+She stated that it took years to rebuild her voice, and she considered giving up singing.

-In 2006, she performed a live session at Abbey Road Studios in England which was released on the album Live from Abbey Road.
+In 2006, she successfully released Half the Perfect World, and in the same year performed a live session at Abbey Road Studios, UK, which was released on the album Live from Abbey Road.
 During the next year she won Best International Jazz Artist at the BBC Jazz Awards.

 Reception

 In 2013 a New York Times music writer compared her vocal style to that of Billie Holiday, Ella Fitzgerald, and Edith Piaf.
 Her song "A Prayer" appeared in the television show Deadwood (2005), and her version of "J'ai deux amours" was included in the film Diplomacy (2014).